DebajyotiTalukder2001/ML-Repo/Machine-Learning-Projects/Brain-Tumor-Detection/README.md

 The dataset is already divided into train, test, and prediction.
 The train folder contains the images which will be passed as a training dataset.
 The test folder contains the images which will be passed as a test dataset.
 Then we finally predict the result by passing an image from our prediction dataset.

+* <strong>Image Classification using TensorFlow Tutorial: [Click Here](https://www.tensorflow.org/tutorials/images/classification)</strong>

 <h2>Technologies:</h2>

 *	Programming Language: Python (Version-3.11).

 *	Platform: Google Colab, Visual Studio Code IDE.

 * Libraries: NumPy, Tensorflow, Keras, Matplotlib.

 * Framework Used: streamlit

 <h2>Screenshots:</h2>